alexyuly/ViewScript-Runtime/README.md

 # to be continued...
 ```

-By convention, the first line is written in title case, capitalizing the first letter of each word.
-In fact though, Compendium code is case-insensitive.
+Although Compendium code is case insensitive, conventionally, the first line is written in title case.

-Each component spec file contains declarations which determine its behavior.
+Each component spec file contains declarations that determine its behavior.

 #### 🔻 **Parameters**

-A parameter is a reference for a component to receive a field from its parent.
+A parameter is a reference for a component to receive a field from its parent, which it can pass to its children.

 To declare a parameter named `id` holding a field of the given `concept`:
 ```